Domestic abuse can affect anybody, regardless of their sexual orientation or gender identity.

 Domestic abuse patterns amongst transgender, non- binary and intersex identifiers are less well researched.
 However, it is understood to be a significant problem across all spectrums of the LGBTQ+ community.
 (Stonewall 2012).

 You do not have to go through this alone.
 If you are experiencing domestic abuse you can call our confidential advice line on 020 8317 8273.
-Whilst our service operates to specifically support those who identify as female, anybody can call the line for emotional support, further signposting and advice.
-For more specialist support services you can click here.
+For details of other support services you can click here.

 Confidential national helpline for LGBT+ people experiencing domestic violence and abuse.